 - Heart attack

-Box breathing can help us regulate our breathing, reduce anxiety, improve our mood, and find our calm.
+Box breathing or 4 square breathing can help us regulate our breathing, reduce anxiety, improve our mood, and find our calm.
 It can also help to manage the symptoms of:

 - Generalized anxiety disorder (GAD)